Pre-Apprenticeship

 Dependable transportation is a necessity for training and employment in the electrical industry.
 An electrical worker reports to their job site, which might be over 50 miles away, often by 6:00 am.
 Public transportation is rarely adequate.
 Given the hours and location of the NECA-IBEW Electrical Training Center and on-the-job training, public transportation may fail to get you to and from home to the job site, to class, and back home.

-The geographical area covered: State of Oregon: Clatsop, Clackamas, Columbia, Hood River, Multnomah, Sherman, Tillamook, Wasco, Washington Counties, and Yamhill County North of Section Line T45.
-State of Washington: Clark, Cowlitz, Klickitat, Skamania, and Wahkiakum Counties.
+If you are granted direct entry, this is the geographical area where you can expect to be assigned for your on-the-job training: State of Oregon: Clatsop, Clackamas, Columbia, Hood River, Multnomah, Sherman, Tillamook, Wasco, Washington Counties and Yamhill County north of Section Line T45.
+State of Washington: Clark, Cowlitz, Klickitat, Skamania and Wahkiakum Counties.

 How to Apply

-4. Selection Notice: If you are accepted into the pre-apprenticeship program, we will notify you by email by 08/13/2024 and you will have until 2:00 PM on 03/16/24 to accept your seat in the class before it is offered to the next person on the list.
+4. Selection Notice: If you are accepted into the pre-apprenticeship program, we will notify you by email and you will have two business days to accept your seat in the class before it is offered to the next person on the list.
 Be sure to check your spam folder.

-Please note Program Requirement #2.
+Please note Eligibility Requirement #1.
 This process can take 3 or more months to complete.

 Curriculum